-The Group did capitalise additional costs of \$1.8m (2017: \$1.1m) related predominantly to the development of the Somfit product and the new MEG product.
+The Group did capitalise additional costs of \$2.97m (2018: \$1.81m) related predominantly to the development of the Somfit product and the new MEG product.
 The recoverability of these costs is dependent on the commercial success of both these products, which form the basis of the net present value calculations, so that it will generate future economic benefits in excess of the costs capitalised and therefore supports the carrying value of the assets.
-The Group continued amortisation of these costs in the 2018 financial year with a \$0.2m (2017: \$1.1m) charge to profit or loss in the current year.
+The Group continued amortisation of these costs in the 2019 financial year with a \$0.2m (2018: \$0.2m) charge to profit or loss in the current year.

-(v) Deferred tax asset
+(v) Deferred tax asset / liability

-The Group books a deferred tax asset related to the future benefit of carry forward tax losses and unused tax credits as well as a net deferred tax asset relating to timing differences, where it is reasonably certain it can recover those losses against future taxable profits.
-The Group believes, at this point in time, it is likely the deferred tax asset is recoverable, given the restoration of profits over recent financial years and as such it booked a deferred tax asset at the 30 June 2018 of \$144k.
-This will be reviewed in future periods for appropriateness.
+The Group had booked a deferred tax asset related to the future benefit of unused tax credits as well as a net deferred tax asset relating to timing differences, where it is reasonably certain it can recover those losses against future taxable profits.
+The Group has recovered this deferred tax asset in the current year, given the restoration of profits over recent financial years and as such the deferred tax asset at the 30 June 2018 of \$144k has been utilised in the year ended 30 June 2019.
+As a result, the Group has now booked a deferred tax liability of \$997k as at 30 June 2019.